ChineseCoderFish/journeytobaoji-1-16-5forge/README.md

 - _Accurate meaning is at Chinese introduction :D_ <br>
 Hi˶ᵒ ᵕ ˂˶ ✨
 ## Why do you develop this mod?
 O.o
-- To travel without money
+- To travel around world with few money ToT
 - In the furture,we will cut down computer configuration that it need,in order to cut down money for computer it need.
 ## How's Baoji? o.O
 - Located in Shaanxi Province,China,baoji is my hometown,a happy place:)